Zorgonatis/Stabs-EDH/README.md

 ## 𝗧𝗜𝗘𝗥 𝟯: 𝗖𝗼n𝘁𝗲𝗻𝘁 & 𝗙𝗼𝗿𝗺𝗮𝘁𝘁𝗶𝗻𝗴 𝗗𝗶𝗿𝗲𝗰𝘁𝗶𝘃𝗲𝘀
 *   **Writing Guidelines:** Enforces plain, concrete language and physical details; strictly bans flowery prose, melodrama, and a specific list of "cliché" phrases (like "shivers down spine" or "ozone").
 *   **NPC Scene Presence Limit:** Limits active (speaking/acting) NPCs to 1-2 per response to maintain narrative focus.
 Passive NPCs may occupy the scene without contributing.
 Exceptions for full-cast gatherings and climactic moments.
 Provides priority guidelines when cap is reached (proximity > relevance > narrative tension).

-#### **Enhanced NPC Generation (Better NPCs)**
-The methodology for creating characters has been overhauled to increase depth and memorability:
+*   **Enhanced NPC Generation (Better NPCs):** The methodology for creating characters has been overhauled to increase depth and memorability:
-*   **Backwards Creation:** The process no longer starts with a name.
+*   The process no longer starts with a name.
 Instead, it begins by defining 1-2 core pillars—such as distinct physical features, unique accessories, or specific personality traits.
-The name is selected last to ensure it fits the established ethnicity and persona perfectly.
+The name is selected last to ensure it fits the established ethnicity and persona.
-*   **High-Fidelity Introductions:** When an NPC is introduced for the first time, the narrative provides a dense, multi-sensory description covering all perceivable channels.
+*   When an NPC is introduced for the first time, the narrative provides a dense, multi-sensory description covering all perceivable channels.
 This ensures you have a concrete, complete mental image of their appearance, demeanor, and presence immediately.
 *   **NSFW Content:** Confirms consent for mature themes and requires explicit, visceral, and biologically precise language during sexual encounters rather than euphemisms.

 ## 𝗧𝗜𝗘𝗥 𝟰: 𝗢𝘂𝘁𝗽𝘂𝘁 𝗔𝗱𝗱𝗶𝘁𝗶𝗼𝗻 𝗗𝗶𝗿𝗲𝗰𝘁𝗶𝘃𝗲𝘀
 *   **NPC Tracker:** Generates a detailed, collapsible stats block for every active NPC tracking their condition, inventory, and evolving relationship metrics (Trust, Intimacy, Loyalty).
 *   **Visual Toolkit:** Transforms narrative moments into rich visual experiences using HTML/CSS.
 Features creative "flavors": Mindscape (internal conflict/emotions), Interface (tech/UI), Document (papers/ledgers), Artifact (RPG-style object inspection), Subtext (hidden meanings), and Dialogue Spotlight.
 Quantity is scene-driven with creative freedom principles. *New in v2.5: Complete rewrite with flavors table and simplified approach.*
-*   **Chaotic Thoughts:** Visualizes intense internal impulses, reactions, or vulnerability using dense HTML/CSS structures with hierarchical typography, mental debris (emojis, kaomoji), and contradiction overlays.
-*   **NavMap:** Provides a visual, animated progress map during travel sequences, tracking the journey from Origin to Destination.
 *   **Persistent Color of Dialogue:** Assigns unique, high-contrast color codes to every NPC's speech and internal thoughts for easy readability and speaker identification.
 *   **POV Image Model:** Generates a dense, first-person paragraph prompt at end of responses optimized for AI image generators.
 *   **Structured Visual Data (SVD):** Outputs a JSON data block of the scene's visual elements for advanced processing (on OOC request).